ImanGurey/-liri-node-app/README.md

 # -liri-node-app

-##- A Node based SIRI CLI app that makes searches to Spotify, BandsInTown, and OMDB API's.
+##A Node based SIRI CLI app that makes searches to Spotify, BandsInTown, and OMDB API's.